 Digital Sepoltuario's relational database allows systematic analysis of Florence's tombs, which visualized personal and corporate identities.
 The project advances new approaches to understanding the fabric of Renaissance urban life and the artistic patronage that shaped it.
 Beyond gathering in a single, public website visual and textual information regarding Florence's tomb sculptures and the architectural spaces that contained them, Digital Sepoltuario provides researchers with biographical, genealogical, political, and social data concerning the families and individuals responsible for commissioning chapels and tombs as well as the many additional men and women interred in ancestral burial plots.
 Related material on the artists responsible for carving and installing stone monuments as well as painting family crests, banners, and commemorative altarpieces and frescoes, enriches art historical understanding of Florence's burial economy, ever present and continually producing, yet relatively unrecognized in traditional histories of Renaissance art.
 Digital Sepoltuario will give users both raw data and interpretive framing, thereby making Florence's memorial culture accessible to a wide range of English-speaking scholars, teachers, and learners.
 Moreover, Digital Sepoltuario aspires to be a model for the creation of new virtual cemeteries for other locations in pre-modern Europe, thus enabling important cross-cultural comparison of European commemorative practices over time.

-Support for Digital Sepoltuario has been provided by the American Philosophical Society, ARTstor, the Harvard University Center for Italian Renaissance Studies at Villa I Tatti, the Kress Foundation, and the Renaissance Society of America.
+Support for Digital Sepoltuario has been provided by the American Philosophical Society, ARTstor, the Harvard University Center for Italian Renaissance Studies at Villa I Tatti, the Kress Foundation, the Richard Lounsbery Foundation, and the Renaissance Society of America.